brendon21c/lmn/README.md

   CREATE USER lmnop WITH PASSWORD 'lmnop';

   ALTER USER lmnop WITH SUPERUSER;

+  ALTER USER lmnop WITH CREATEDB; (for testing, so the user can create and delete test database)

 f.
 Run python manage.py run server to see if the server is working.

+If you get a Pillow not installed error, we found that if you uninstall Python, and reinstall it, the error goes away.

 Screenshots